Zia-Ur-Rehman1/Basket/Readme.md

 offers.rb       # Implements special offers and discounts. product.rb      # Manages product details and product catalog. testing.rb      # Demonstrates the usage of the system.
-Gemfile         # Defines dependencies for the project.
-Gemfile.lock    # Locks the versions of dependencies.
 ```

 ---